scrabbletank/farhome-rules/rulesdoc.md

 #### Evasion
 *Requires Agile, 3 Dexterity*

-When targeted by a non-single target attack, maneuver, or spell you may spend up to your Dexterity in AP, moving 1 tile per AP spent.
-This movement does not trigger opportunity attacks and if you take no effect from the ability if you are able to leave its area of effect.
+When targeted by a non-single target attack, maneuver, or spell you may spend up to 3 AP, moving 1 tile per AP spent.
+This movement does not trigger opportunity attacks and you take no effect from the ability if you are able to leave its area of effect.

 #### Defensive Duelist
 *Requires proficiency with a Martial Weapon*